Cancer Counseling Hotline

 Breast cancer is the most commonly occurring cancer in women and the second most common cancer overall.
-The highest incidence is in the 55 - 59 years age group.
+In Singapore, breast cancer is the most common cancer among women.
+It accounts for close to 30 per cent of the overall frequent cancer incidents in women between 2014 - 2018.* The highest incidence is in the 55 - 59 years age group.
 The risk of breast cancer increases with age.
 The good news is that more women are surviving the disease as a result of earlier detection and improved treatment.

 To confirm breast cancer, a biopsy will have to be performed in which cells or a piece of tissue is removed for examination under a microscope.

 Small invasive cancer

 Large invasive cancer